rl-institut/rli_template_r/CONTRIBUTING.md

 ## Getting started (within RLI)

--   Clone the project using the Rstudio IDE (New Project -> Use Version Control).
-Once this is done, run `renv::restore()` once to download all necessary packages for this project.
+-   Clone the project, for example using the Rstudio IDE (New Project -> Use Version Control).
+Once this is done, run `renv::restore()` once to download all necessary packages for this project within a project-local library.
+You must do this as we use `renv` for portable project-based package management.

 -   Please create a new branch with your own github username.
-If you haven't done this before, we recommend running `usethis::pr_init("yourusername")`, replacing the text in quotation marks with your username.

--   At the end of each coding session, commit to git using the Rstudio GUI, and then create a ***draft*** PR by running `usethis::pr_push()`, and following the prompts in your browser.
+If you cloned the repository using Rstudio IDE and are using a third-party git software, such as github desktop, you must navigate to "select existing repository from your hardrive" and navigate to the folder containing the project.

+-   At the start of each day, it would be ideal if you can pull the main branch from remote to your local machine and merge this with your local named branch.
+Within github desktop, you can do this using Branch -> Merge merge into current branch.

+-   At the end of each day you should ideally push your named branch to remote, with an commit message that summarises the changes made.

--   Once you have made changes that you want to merge with the main branch, commit to git using the Rstudio GUI, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
+-   Once you have made changes that you want to merge with the main branch, push your named branch to remote and then create a pull request (PR).

     -   The title of your PR should briefly describe the change.

     -   The body of your PR should contain further detail or reference a specific issue.

--   Please note, we use renv for project-local package management.

 ## Proposing changes (outside RLI)

 -   Fork the repository and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("repositoryurl", fork = TRUE)`.
-Once this is done, run `renv::restore()` once to download all necessary packages for this project.
+Once this is done, run `renv::restore()` once to download all necessary packages for this project into a project-local library.

 -   Create a Git branch for your pull request (PR).
-We recommend using `usethis::pr_init("brief-description-of-change")`.

--   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
+-   Make your changes, commit to git, and then create a PR.

     -   The title of your PR should briefly describe the change.

     -   The body of your PR should contain `Fixes #issue-number`.

--   Please note, we use renv for project-local package management.

 ## Code style